spenczar/lektor-s3/README.md

 ## CloudFront ##

 Optionally, you can also provide a [CloudFront](https://aws.amazon.com/cloudfront/) distribution ID.
-If you do, Lektor will invalidate all objects in CloudFront that have just been deployed on S3.
+If you do, Lektor will invalidate all objects in that CloudFront distribution after every deploy.

 ```ini
 cloudfront = <YOUR-DISTRIBUTION-ID>